 - Release Date: November 8, 2019

-Death Stranding is unlike anything I’ve ever played.
-From the minds behind Metal Gear Solid comes a brave, unorthodox and masterful experience which asks some powerful questions with the subtlety of a nuclear bomb.
+Death Stranding is honestly unlike anything I’ve ever played before.
+From the minds behind Metal Gear Solid comes a courageous, strange and masterful experience which asks some important questions with all the subtlety of a nuclear explosion.

-Kojima Productions has crafted a sprawling narrative adventure that serves as a deliberate commentary on division in our society, citing the political fracture and complacent nature of our current climate as the reason for its world’s downfall, albeit with a harrowing supernatural twist.
+Kojima Productions has created a sprawling narrative adventure which serves as a purposeful commentary on division in modern society, citing the political divide and complacent attitude of our current climate as the reason for its worlds’ descent, albeit with a harrowing supernatural twist.

 A cataclysmic event has left America segregated, with small bastions of civilisation held up in gated communities, kept away from the outside world which is filled with paranormal creatures known as BTs.
 Reality in the outside world constantly teeters between life and death.
 The only souls courageous – or foolish – enough to venture out are Porters, people responsible for delivering precious resources across the continent.